Skip to main content Link Search Menu Expand Document (external link)

 • Apply Boolean algebra properties to manipulate and simplify Boolean expressions.

-6. Implement Universal Gates:
+6. Explain Universal Gates:

-7. Understand Special Combinational Logic Devices:
+7. Identify Special Combinational Logic Devices:

 • Examine the functionality and application of multiplexers and demultiplexers in digital circuits.